A Guide to Beverley, East Yorkshire

 Bleach Yard Stables is situated close by to Beverley Westwood and has been established since 1967.
 The stables have a good selection of sensible horse and ponies suitable for riders of all capabilities.
 The facilities at this ABRS-registered stables are high quality, with a range of quiet and more forward-going mounts to suit novices to intermediate riders.

-The 300 year old racecourse at Beverley is set in the fabulous surroundings of Beverley Westwood in the historic East Riding of Yorkshire.
+The 300 year old racecourse at the East Yorkshire town of Beverley is set in the fabulous surroundings of Beverley Westwood in the historic East Riding of Yorkshire.
 Beverley racecourse hosts right-handed flat racing over one mile and three furlongs.
 Over the last fifty years, the racecoure has been extended and modernised and has two main enclosures: the Members Enclosure and the Tattersalls Enclosure.

-If you go into the members enclosure you'll have access to the Lawn Bar and the Member's Restaurant (which offers views over the race track).
-The Tattersalls Enclosure provides access to the main Grandstand, Parade Ring, Winners Enclosure, the Rapid Lad Bar, the self service Restaurant and the Paddock Bar (which overlooks the parade ring and race track).
+If you go into the members enclosure you'll have access to the Lawn Bar and the Member's Restaurant (which offers views over the flat racing track).
+The Tattersalls Enclosure provides access to the main Grandstand, Parade Ring, Winners Enclosure, the Rapid Lad Bar, the self service Restaurant and the Paddock Bar (which overlooks the parade ring and flat racing track).
 There are also a number of fast food outlets around the course.

 There are many flat racing events at Beverley Racecourse during the season (which runs from April until September), the most fashionable being Ladies Day which is one of Beverley's most popular social events of the year.
 Other superb days out include the Donkey Derby, 70's race night, the Camel Derby and the White Rabbit in Easterland.